darkdevilish/mappeador/README.md

 # Usage
 First you need to configure the initialize file depending on your file structure and require the file.
-Once the database and the table is created you have to create classs that inherits from Mapper, then create a static variable called table_name with your table name, after that create a public variable for each table field and you are up and running.
+Once the database and the table is created you have to create classs that inherits from Mapper, then create a static variable called table_name with your table name, public variables for each table field will be created automatically you can override if you want.

 Example create and table called users with 2 fields id and name, then create the following class:
 ```php